Ohio Dental Professionals, Workman, P.C

 Paper Notice: You have the right at any time to obtain a paper copy of this Notice, even if you receive this Notice electronically.
 You may make such a request by writing to the address provided at the end of this Notice.

 OTHER SPECIFIC STATE LAW REQUIREMENTS

 This Notice explains the rights you have with respect to your health information under federal law.
 Some states provide even greater rights, including more favorable access and amendment rights, as well as protection for particularly sensitive information.
-For instance, in Georgia we are not able to disclose HIV/AIDS related information without your consent unless that disclosure is pursuant to a court order, for care or treatment purposes, as otherwise required by law or to a government agency involved in collecting relevant data.
-We must also obtain your consent before disclosing your genetic information except pursuant to a court order or legal proceeding or as otherwise permitted or required under applicable law.
-In certain instances, you also have the right to restrict disclosure of your mental health and alcohol and drug abuse information.
-To the extent the law in Georgia affords you greater rights than described in this Notice, we will comply with these laws.
+For instance, in Ohio we are not able to disclose HIV/AIDS related information without your consent unless that disclosure is pursuant to a court order, for care or treatment purposes or to a government agency involved in collecting relevant data.
+In certain instances we must also obtain your consent before disclosing your mental health and genetic information.
+To the extent the law in Ohio affords you greater rights than described in this Notice, we will comply with these laws.

 If you have any questions about this Notice, you may contact our Corporate Compliance Officer at 217-540-5100, or write us at:

 1200 Network Centre, Suite 2

 If you are concerned that we may have violated your privacy rights or have any other complaints, you may complain to us using the contact information above.
 You also may submit a written complaint to the U.S. Department of Health and Human Services.
 We will provide you with the address to file your complaint with the U.S. Department of Health and Human Services upon request.
 If you choose to file a complaint, we will not retaliate or take action against you for your complaint.